 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-The cornea is the avascular convex, slightly elliptical-shaped anterior transparent part of the globe.
-It is one of the sites of refraction of light entering the eye and provides a clear medium through which the light can travel.
-It is limited at its periphery by the corneal limbus, where the transparent cornea stops and the opaque sclera starts.
-It is intimately related to the conjunctiva via its epithelium which is continuous (if slightly different in nature) between the cornea and the conjunctiva.
-Thus infections, inflammatory conditions and trauma can all potentially extend from one to the other.
+The cornea is the avascular convex, anterior transparent front part of the globe which performs the dual functions of protection of the eye and refraction of light.
+It is a site of refraction of light entering the eye and provides a clear medium through which the light can travel.
+It is limited at its periphery by the corneal limbus, where the opaque sclera starts.
+It is intimately related to the conjunctiva via its epithelium which is continuous (although slightly different in nature) between the cornea and the conjunctiva.
+Infections, inflammatory conditions and trauma can all potentially extend from one to the other.

-Other related separate articles include: Recurrent Corneal Erosion Syndrome, Dry Eyes (keratoconjunctivitis sicca), Corneal Foreign Bodies, Injuries and Abrasions, Eye Trauma, Contact Lenses (Types and Care) and Contact Lens Problems.
+Other related separate articles include Recurrent Corneal Erosion Syndrome, Dry Eyes (keratoconjunctivitis sicca), Corneal Foreign Bodies, Injuries and Abrasions, Eye Injuries, Contact Lenses (Types and Care) and Contact Lens Problems.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 - Pain: occurs with most corneal problems unless there is gross neuropathy, in which case severe disease may cause minimal discomfort.
 Severe pain with only a very small apparent defect is a characteristic presentation in patients with the potentially devastating acanthamoebic keratitis.

 - Reduced visual acuity: any lesion affecting the central visual axis or distorting the shape of the cornea will affect visual acuity.
 Excess lacrimation (epiphora) due to pain can also temporarily affect the vision.